sib-swiss/containers-introduction-training/docs/course_material/day1/dockerfiles.md

     !!! note
         The `ENV` instruction can be used to set any variable.

     **Exercise**: Rebuild the image and start an interactive bash session inside the new image.
-Is the path variable updated? (i.e. can we execute `search_biomart_datasets.R` from anywhere?)
+Is the path variable updated? (i.e. can we execute `test_deseq2.R` from anywhere?)

     ??? done "Answer"
         After re-building we start an interactive session:

         ```sh
-        docker run -it --rm search_biomart_datasets /bin/bash
+        docker run -it --rm deseq2 /bin/bash
         ```

         The path is upated, `/opt` is appended to the beginning of the variable: